ngrogg1/BachelorThesis/README.md

 ### Step 0: Save a video with both cameras separately of a ChArUco marker board

 This Step is only necessary if you want to take way a).
 Make sure you know the path to the location to which the application saves the video files to.
 This can be seen in the Settings -> Recording/Capturing -> Select Directory -> Saving Path.
+Also, it is important that the dimensions of the ChArUco marker board in the real world match the dimensions of the board in the script, at the moment the markers have a length of 17.5 mm and the chessboard has a 5x7 layout with a single square length of 30 mm.

 1. Run the "MVS.exe" file in the downloaded folder from the [Hikrobotics website](https://www.hikrobotics.com/en/machinevision/service/download?module=0).
 2. Plug in the cameras with USB and connect the cameras to the application, for this hover over their name and press the connect button: